 Okaton’s days as a thriving railroad and farming community are long past.
 Established along the Chicago, Milwaukee & St. Paul Railroad, as it pushed westward towards Rapid City in the early 1900s, the town housed many of the railroad men as well as a number of hardy homesteaders.
 It soon sprouted a number of businesses, all but one of which, are gone today.

-As the building of railroad moved westward, the many railroad workers followed, already leaving the community just shortly after its founding.
+As the building of the railroad moved westward, the many railroad workers followed, already leaving the community just shortly after its founding.

 Though many of the homesteaders hung on, raising cattle and planting the fields with various grains, many of them, too, began to leave as they faced the harsh reality of the vicious winters.
 During the depression, this was especially true, when numerous residents left the farms in search of jobs in the cities.